fredericbertrand/hello-world/hello-world/readme.txt

 Hello-world!
 My first step with git and git-hub.

+New step in this quest.